American River Rafting – California’s Best Whitewater

 A Bonding Experience Like No Other

-There are few group activities in this world that can bring friends and family closer together like California whitewater rafting.
+There are few group activities in the world that can bring friends and family closer together like California whitewater rafting.
 An experience like this brings you closer to nature, closer to each other.
 It’s simply amazing.
 Whitewater rafting is something you must do at least once in your life, and the American River is perfect for all skill levels.
-It offers something for beginners and a little more for seasoned veterans.
+It offers fun for beginners and for more seasoned veterans alike.

 Our Whitewater Rafting Guides Provide Fun And Safety